 1. Is painting good for a two-year-old?

 Yes.
 Playing with paint and painting helps two-year-olds boost their creative and imaginative skills.
 It also helps develop their hand-eye coordination and fine motor skills (5).
-However, adults should monitor two-year-olds while painting to prevent any mishaps.
+However, adults should monitor when the two-year-old engages in art activities for toddlers to prevent any mishaps.

 2. Which type of painting is best for beginners?